 Parked beside the Powderface Trail with two-humper Deer Ridge in the background

-On the return drive to Calgary, from the Powderface Trail to east on Sibbald Creek Trail, I make one final stop at the Sibbald Viewpoint for photos in afternoon sun.
+On the return drive to Calgary, from the Powderface Trail to east on Sibbald Creek Trail, there is one final stop at Sibbald Viewpoint for photos in afternoon sun.

 Last stop at Sibbald Viewpoint pullout on road side.

-A kilometre further east, I turn into a road to the closed gate and make a short walk from the car through snow to the Sibbald Forestry Exhibit trailhead.
-It is a kilometre long hike along the top of the ridge to the Sibbald Viewpoint which I have just left.
+A kilometer further east, I turn into a road to the closed gate and make a short walk from the car through snow to the Sibbald Forestry Exhibit trailhead.
+It is a kilometer long hike along the top of the ridge to the Sibbald Viewpoint which I have just left.